BastianHofmann/regularjs.github.io/resource/example/performance/README.md

 Finaly, just like Evan You Saying on [this pape](http://vuejs.org/perf/index.html)
 >  The results here are merely for technical reference and do not reflect the user experience in real products.

-Moreover, those tests actually is a little unfair because the focus of each frameworks is obviously different. for example, vuejs choose the batch solution to get the awesome performance, but meanwhile  developer should take the risk on the possible non-synchronized data.
-Angularjs may looks slowly in this test, but it is the most robust one and have much feature that others is not supported.
+Moreover, those tests actually is a little unfair because the focus of each frameworks is obviously different. for example,  angularjs may looks slowly in this test, but it is the most robust one and have much feature that others is not supported.

-__So please take easy to read the following test__
+__so please take easy to read the following test__

 ## Animation Performance